 The Europe 2020 Strategy included the objective of having 75% of the population aged 20−64 years employed by 2020.
 This goal might be difficult to achieve unless it includes mothers.
 In many countries, the gap is still large between employment rates of women aged 25−54 years and mothers whose youngest child is under age three or between three and five years old.
 Family and childcare responsibilities are often put forward to explain the low labor force participation rate of women with young children.

-Childcare services could help encourage parents—in particular, mothers—take part in the labor force.
-However, if such services are not sufficient to meet demand, are too expensive, or are incompatible with the needs of parents (usually mothers) who work full-time—for instance because of inconvenient opening and closing hours, centers being too far from away could severely affect their work possibilities.
+Childcare services could help encourage parents—in particular, mothers—to take part in the labor force.
+However, if such services are not sufficient to meet demand, are too expensive, or are incompatible with the needs of parents (usually mothers) who work full-time—for instance because of inconvenient opening and closing hours, centers being too far away—this could severely affect their work possibilities.

 Over the past decade, enrollment in childcare rose considerably in countries that introduced family policy reforms.
 In other countries, the insufficient provision of formal childcare, especially for young children, is largely responsible for low enrollment.
 Childcare costs are a further disincentive to entering the labor force.
 In some countries, costs can take up 50% of the average wage.
 Family policies that provide sufficient, affordable childcare, particularly to working mothers with young children, could encourage maternal labor force participation.